Tucana-Linux/neptune/README.md

 **A fast lightweight package manager written in Python.**

-## BETA
+## Alpha
-This is currently in Beta, Tucana's main package manager is still going to be mercury until the next stable release.
+This is currently in Alpha, Tucana's main package manager is still going to be mercury until the next stable release.

 ## Features
 Near-Instant dependency resolution (compared to the multiple seconds on mercury)